charmieboo/churn-model-for-employees-leaving/README.md

 You may view the dashboard [_here_](https://lookerstudio.google.com/reporting/fd2a908a-370b-444e-896e-ea5ea94ebf98), or preview a screenshot below:

 <img width="433" alt="Screenshot 2024-09-28 at 6 25 49 PM" src="https://github.com/user-attachments/assets/7b9dfc66-5791-4d94-aff9-8dc3271aeef4">

+<a id=section10></a>
+## 11. Business Impact: Influencing Employee Turnover and Guiding Targeted Retention Programs

+#### Understanding Employee Turnover
+Employee turnover can have a significant financial and operational impact on an organization.
+High turnover disrupts workflows, decreases productivity, and increases costs associated with recruitment and training.
+The **Churn Prediction Model** helps identify employees who are at risk of leaving, allowing HR to address these risks before employees actually resign.

+#### Key Insights from the Model
+The model provides insights into which factors are most strongly associated with employee churn.
+For example:
+- **Satisfaction Level**: The model highlights that job satisfaction is the most critical factor in determining whether employees will stay or leave.
+HR can prioritize strategies to improve employee satisfaction through regular feedback, job enrichment, and recognition programs.
+- **Time Spent at Company**: Employees who have spent more time at the company are more likely to churn, which indicates a need for better career progression and development opportunities as employees mature in their roles.
+- **Number of Projects and Average Monthly Hours**: Employees who are overworked (or underutilized) may be more prone to leaving.
+This suggests the importance of workload management and fair distribution of projects to maintain motivation and prevent burnout.

+#### Data-Driven Retention Programs
+Using the insights provided by the churn model, HR departments can develop targeted retention programs that focus on the highest-impact areas:
+1. **Customized Employee Engagement Plans**: Tailoring engagement strategies based on an employee's tenure, department, or project workload to boost satisfaction and reduce turnover.
+2. **Career Development Programs**: Offering training, mentorship, and promotion opportunities for employees who have been with the company for several years to combat stagnation.
+3. **Work-Life Balance Initiatives**: For employees showing high project counts and long working hours, implementing flexible work schedules or project rotation can mitigate burnout risks.
+4. **Regular Job Satisfaction Surveys**: Gathering frequent feedback on job satisfaction and adjusting policies to ensure employees' needs are met, which directly influences retention.

+By leveraging these insights, HR can proactively focus resources on the areas most likely to drive turnover, ultimately reducing employee attrition rates and fostering a more engaged workforce.